A Le Panyol oven is quick and economical to heat.

-Light a series of small fires over the first week to rid the oven of any residual humidity.
+Light a series of small fires over the 3 or 4 days to rid the oven of any residual humidity.

 In the same way, after a long period without use you may need to light one or two small fires before using the oven to cook.

 Using your oven without the right preparation could seriously damage it.

 See the video at the end oh the article

 Keep the door open while heating the oven.